-Perumthitta Tharavad, Kottamkuzhy sees a crowd of tourists, devotees, and locals who gather to witness these iconic celebrations in Kasargod district, Kerala.
-All of these people who come here from all across the nation, essentially want to enjoy this festival and get to experience it for what it is: a nice blend of various rituals and customs wrapped in the quilt of Indian heritage.
+Perumthitta Tharavad, Kottamkuzhy sees a crowd of tourists, devotees, and locals who gather to witness these iconic celebrations in Kasaragod district, Kerala.
+All of these people who come here from all across the nation, essentially want to enjoy this festival and get to experience a nice blend of various rituals and customs wrapped under Indian heritage.

 By Road.
-Depending upon your geographical location, you can also consider travelling to Kasargod via road networks.
-For reaching here, you can easily book buses (private/interstate), private cabs from nearby regions and cities.
+Depending upon your geographical location, you can also consider travelling to Kasaragod via road networks.
+NH17 is the main highway passing through the Kasaragod district.
+You can easily book buses (private/interstate), private cabs from nearby regions and cities.
 However, if you like to travel at your own pace then self-driving would also be a good option.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here